wchoi11/notchmess/_drafts/2020-03-27-critical-thinking.md

 *reasonable* belief or a *justified* belief.

 ### Self-undermining
+You might object that Huemer actually offers a self-undermining argument.
+For you to accept his conclusion that you should choose deference or skepticism instead of critical thinking, you have to use critical thinking!
+How can you use critical thinking to arrive at the belief that you shouldn't use critical thinking!

 ### How to identify experts
+You might object that we still have to use critical thinking to identify who the experts are.
+Huemer actually concedes this and writes that he actually supports the more "modest thesis" that only for the issue itself we should not use critical thinking.
+This means the scope of his argument is a lot more narrow.[^thanks]

 [^thanks]: Many thanks to ... for taking the time to give feedback on this post.